d0ge/site/content/posts/data-processing-libraries-part-two.md

 ```
 Image attributes (comments section) will contains file contents.

-### Timeline
-- Reported to project maintainers: 6 Jun 2019
-- Acknowledged: 6 June 2019
-- Patched: 6 June 2019
-- Released: 15 June 2019
-- CVE Assigned: 20 June 2019
-- Advisory confirmed by project maintainers: 20 June 2019

-### Impact
+# Impact

 We are using /etc/passd file for our PoC.
 The passwd file is not really very sensitive on modern systems.
-But real malicious user can get access to the ssh private keys used for host authentication or ssh private keys without a password are more useful.
+But real malicious user can get access to secrets and credentials stored at configuration files.
 Passwords are often baked into files such as Mercurial's hgrc file.
 X11's .Xauthority file might be useful on an active desktop system.

+# Acknowledgement

+Thanks ImageMagick and GraphicsMagick teams for the coordination and bug fixing!